KorfLab/spitfire/README.md

 	git clone https://github.com/KorfLab/spitfire.git

-Let's enter that directory and check it out.

-	cd spitfire
-	ls

-You will see this `README.md`,  a dirctory called `python` and another directory called `c`.

 ## Python ##

 The version of python on the cluster is really old.
 Bring in a more modern version with the `module` command.